Canning Beef Roast For Easy Meals

 trim fat from roast

-• meat cooked & ready when I need it
+• Meat cooked and ready when I need it

 beef strips cutting to cubes

-Do I Need To Pressure Can Beef Roasts?
+Do I Need To Pressure Can Beef Roast

-This recipe is up to you on how much you want to can.
-Two roasts, makes about 4 quarts once trimmed.
+This depends on how much you want to can.
+Two roasts usually make about four quarts once trimmed.

 cubed beef in quart jar